gsemet/pipenv-to-requirements/README.rst

         git tag 1.2.3
         make push

-On successful travis build on the Tag branch, your Pypi package will be updated automatically.
+On successful Travis build on a Tag, your Pypi package will be updated automatically.